-The below table consists of the tenant-based vouchers that SHA is currently project-basing in 2021.
-Some properties may have more than one existing AHAP/HAP contract with SHA, and may be listed two or more times.
-This section meets the requirements prescribed in HUD Form 50900 Section II.A.iv "Planned Existing Project Based Vouchers."
+The below table consists of the tenant-based vouchers that SHA is currently project-basing in 2024.
+Some properties may have more than one existing AHAP/HAP contract with SHA and may be listed two or more times.
+This section meets the requirements prescribed in HUD Form 50900 Section II.A.iv.
+"Planned Existing Project Based Vouchers."

-Property name Number of project-based vouchers Planned status at end of 2022 RAD?
-Description of project ?al ?al 29 Leased No Permanent supportive housing 104 th St. Townhomes 3 Leased No Affordable housing A Place of Our Own 19 Leased No Service-enriched for homeless families (with at least one minor) Albion Place 12 Leased No Enhanced behavioral health services Aldercrest 8 Leased No Affordable housing Almquist Apartments 52 Leased No Permanent supportive housing Arbora Court 40 Leased No Service-enriched for homeless individuals Aridell Mitchell Home 6 Leased No Affordable housing Aurora House 30 Leased No Permanent supportive housing Avalon Place 9 Leased No Permanent supportive housing Baldwin Apartments 15 Leased No Affordable housing Beacon House 6 Leased No Service-enriched for homeless individuals Bellevue/Olive Apartments 5 Leased No Affordable housing Bergan Place 2 Leased No Homeless young adults Bergan Place 8 Leased No Affordable housing Brettler Family Place I 51 Leased No Service-enriched for homeless families (with at least one minor) Brettler Family Place II 21 Leased No Service-enriched for homeless families (with at least one minor) Broadway Crossing 10 Leased No Service-enriched for homeless individuals Broadway Crossing 9 Leased No Service-enriched for homeless families (with at least one minor) Bush Hotel 7 Leased No Affordable housing
+Property name # of project- based vouchers Planned status at end of 2024 RAD?
+Description of project ?al ?al 29 Leased No Permanent supportive housing 13 th & Fir 92 Leased No Affordable housing 104 th St. Townhomes 3 Leased No Affordable housing A Place of Our Own 19 Leased No Service-enriched for homeless families (with at least one minor) Albion Place 12 Leased No Enhanced behavioral health services Aldercrest 8 Leased No Affordable housing Almquist Apartments 52 Leased No Permanent supportive housing Arbora Court 40 Leased No Service-enriched for homeless individuals Aridell Mitchell Home 6 Leased No Affordable housing Aurora House 30 Leased No Permanent supportive housing Avalon Place 9 Leased No Permanent supportive housing Baldwin Apartments 15 Leased No Affordable housing Bayview Tower 33 Leased No Affordable housing Beacon House 6 Leased No Service-enriched for homeless individuals Bellevue/Olive Apartments 5 Leased No Affordable housing Bergan Place 2 Leased No Homeless young adults Bergan Place 8 Leased No Affordable housing Brettler Family Place I 51 Leased No Service-enriched for homeless families (with at least one minor) Brettler Family Place II 21 Leased No Service-enriched for homeless families (with at least one minor) Broadway Crossing 10 Leased No Service-enriched for homeless individuals Broadway Crossing 9 Leased No Service-enriched for homeless families (with at least one minor) Bush Hotel 7 Leased No Affordable housing

-Property name Number of project-based vouchers Planned status at end of 2022 RAD?
-Description of project Casa Pacifica 6 Leased No Affordable housing Casa Pacifica 5 Leased No Affordable housing Cascade Court Apartments 3 Leased No Service-enriched for homeless families (with at least one minor) Cascade Court Apartments 5 Leased No Affordable housing Cate Apartments 10 Leased No Affordable housing Cate Apartments 15 Leased No Service-enriched for homeless families (with at least one minor) Centerwood Apartments 2 Leased No Affordable housing Colonial Gardens 20 Leased No Affordable housing Columbia Court 13 Leased No Service-enriched for homeless families (with at least one minor) Colwell Building 20 Leased No Affordable housing Community Psychiatric Clinic 14 Leased No Enhanced behavioral health services Compass Broadview 18 Leased No Service-enriched for homeless families (with at least one minor) Compass Cascade 33 Leased No Permanent supportive housing Compass on Dexter 36 Leased No Service-enriched for homeless individuals Council House 30 Leased No Senior housing CPC 10 th Ave.
-NW 5 Leased No Enhanced behavioral health services CPC Alderbrook 6 Leased No Enhanced behavioral health services Crestwood Place Apartments 6 Leased No Affordable housing Croft Place 7 Leased No Affordable housing David Colwell Building 25 Leased No Affordable housing Dekko Place 5 Leased No Affordable housing Delridge Heights Apartments 3 Leased No Affordable housing Delridge Triplexes 6 Leased No Affordable housing Denny Park Apartments 5 Leased No Affordable housing Denny Park Apartments 8 Leased No Service-enriched for homeless families (with at least one minor)
+Property name # of project- based vouchers Planned status at end of 2024 RAD?
+Description of project Casa Pacifica 6 Leased No Affordable housing Casa Pacifica 5 Leased No Affordable housing Cascade Court Apartments 3 Leased No Service-enriched for homeless families (with at least one minor) Cascade Court Apartments 5 Leased No Affordable housing Cate Apartments 10 Leased No Affordable housing Cate Apartments 15 Leased No Service-enriched for homeless families (with at least one minor) Cedar Crossing 7 Leased No Affordable housing Centerwood Apartments 2 Leased No Affordable housing Cluster SMH 14 Leased No Enhanced behavioral health services Colonial Gardens 20 Leased No Affordable housing Columbia Court 13 Leased No Service-enriched for homeless families (with at least one minor) Colwell Building 16 Leased No Affordable housing Community Psychiatric Clinic 14 Leased No Enhanced behavioral health services Compass Broadview 18 Leased No Service-enriched for homeless families (with at least one minor) Compass Cascade 33 Leased No Permanent supportive housing Compass on Dexter 36 Leased No Service-enriched for homeless individuals Council House 30 Leased No Senior housing Crestwood Place Apartments 6 Leased No Affordable housing Croft Place 7 Leased No Affordable housing David Colwell Building 25 Leased No Affordable housing Dekko Place 5 Leased No Affordable housing Delridge Heights Apartments 3 Leased No Affordable housing Delridge Triplexes 6 Leased No Affordable housing Denny Park Apartments 5 Leased No Affordable housing Denny Park Apartments 8 Leased No Service-enriched for homeless families (with at least one minor) DESC 12 Leased No Enhanced behavioral health services